-Participation in debriefings is best if it is voluntary.
-However, missions may want to consider making policy that makes debriefings routine or standard operating procedure for certain situations.
-Group debriefings (when an incident has affected more than one person) can be extremely helpful.
+- Participation in debriefings should always be voluntary.
+However, organizations may want to consider making policy that offers debriefings as a routine or standard operating procedure for certain situations so as to reduce the stigma of wanting or needing help. - Group debriefings (when an incident has affected more than one person) can be extremely helpful.
 Ethically, participation should be voluntary, and ultimately it is best to respect a person's wishes and gently continue to offer help.
+There may be issues with the group that prevent some group members from feeling safe with the group; they may be best served with an individual debriefing. - Peer Responders are encouraged to respect someone's decision, abide with them in the ways they are comfortable and continue to offer help (offer, respect, abide).